This post contains affiliate links.

 Eventually, these barriers can be slowly and gradually removed, once the animals are more used to each other.
 Be careful to monitor the new group as you remove the obstacles, however.

-Are your pigs struggling to put on weight?
-Learn what you could be doing wrong in my article.
+Learn why your pigs are struggling to put on weight in my recent article.

 Why Do Boars Fight?